Crypto Glossary

 APRAPR (Annual Percentage Rate) is the yearly cost of borrowing or the annual return on an investment, expressed as a perce…

-APYAPY (Annual Percentage Yield) is the total amount of interest earned on a cryptocurrency deposit or investment over one …
+APYAPY (Annual Percentage Yield) is the real rate of return earned on a cryptocurrency investment over 12 months, accountin…

-ATHATH stands for "All-Time High" and refers to the highest price a cryptocurrency has ever reached in its trading history.…
+ATHATH (All-Time High) is the highest price a cryptocurrency has ever reached since its inception or exchange listing, serv…

-ATLATL (All-Time Low) refers to the lowest price a cryptocurrency has ever reached since its inception or listing on exchan…
+ATLATL (All-Time Low) is the lowest price point at which a cryptocurrency has ever traded during its entire history on publ…

-Atomic SwapAn atomic swap is a peer-to-peer exchange of cryptocurrencies from different blockchains without requiring a trusted int…
+Atomic SwapAn atomic swap is a cryptographic protocol enabling two parties to exchange cryptocurrencies across different blockchain…

 B